mirjak/draft-shmoo-online-meeting/draft-kuehlewind-shmoo-online-meeting.md

 participation, like BoFs, first time meetings of a new working groups, or dispatch sessions, as well as the plenary in order to organize the official hand-over procedures that occur at the March meeting.
 With that reduced agenda it was possible to organize the meeting within roughly 2 session (about 4 hours) a day and maximum two parallel tracks.
-However, all working group meetings were instead move to interims distributed over the coming six weeks and therefore was often perceived as increase low of the a longer time.
-Also at that point of time there was not necessarily an expectation that the situation would continues as long as it did.
+However, all working group meetings were instead moved to interims distributed over the coming six weeks which was often perceived as increased load over a longer time.
+Also at that point of time there was not necessarily an expectation that the situation would continue as long as it did.

 For the following meetings in 2020, the online schedule was retained in a more similar fashion as for in-person meeting (1-2 hour slots and 8-9 parallel tracks as described below), however, still with a reduced total length